dasarpai/old.dasarpai.github.io/_samskrutyatra/2020-05-15-rudraghan-paath.md

 permalink: /samskrutyatra/rudraghan-paath
 redirect_from:
   - '/samskrut/rudraghan-paath'
 tags: [Shiva, Chanting]
-categories:
+categories: [Chanting]

 header:
    teaser: /assets/images/samskrut/Rudra.jpg

 author: 'Hari Thapliyaal'

-excerpt:
+excerpt: "I am not able to find even basic text for RudraGhana Patha so putting this image from my Mantra Pushpam book.
+I hope you will enjoy this.
+This is very powerful for concentration development"

 share: true
 ---

 ![](/assets/images/samskrut/Rudra.jpg)

 {% include embed-audio.html src = "https://raw.githubusercontent.com/dasarpai/DAI-mp3/main/dasarpai-mp3/065-Rudraghanpaath.mp3" %}

 # Rudraghan Paath
 I am not able to find even basic text for RudraGhana Patha so putting this image from my Mantra Pushpam book.
 I hope you will enjoy this.
 This is very powerful for concentration development.